Air NZ and Google founder set to bring self-driving air taxis to NZ

 Air New Zealand and Zephyr Airworks today announced they have signed an agreement to work collaboratively on bringing the world's first autonomous electric air taxi service to market in New Zealand.

-Zephyr, bankrolled by Google co-founder Larry Page, is developing a self-flying small plane, dubbed the Cora, which is being tested near Christchurch.
+Zephyr, bankrolled by Google co-founder Larry Page, is developing a self-flying small plane, dubbed the Cora, which is being tested in Canterbury.

-Although the aircraft is an estimated six years away from commercial launch, the Herald understands that un-manned test flights have already taken place, and that Science, Research and Innovation Minister Megan Woods made an under-the-radar visit to Zephyr in the week beginning October 1.
+Although the aircraft is an estimated six years away from commercial launch, test flights are already taking place from a private airport near Christchurch and Science, Research and the Herald understands Innovation Minister Megan Woods made an under-the-radar visit to Zephyr in the week beginning October 1.

 Air NZ and Zephyr say they are forming a long-term relationship to make autonomous, electric air travel a reality for all New Zealanders.